gagamil/appmkrsla-challenge-backend/README.md

-## A challenge for a backend dev position at LAMAKERS
+## A challenge for a backend dev position at AppMakersLA

 Build an URL shortener demo app (backend) on node (JavaScript/TypeScript).
 The specific requirements are missing so that nobody can simply google then copy and paste without getting to know the codebase and what exactly it does.